5/6/2025

 John Hollister

-Yeah, Vivek.
-So certainly, the kind of three factors at work here are the underutilization payment dynamic.
+Yeah, Vivek, so certainly the kind of three factors that work here are the underutilization payment dynamic.
 I think you understand that.
 And then looking beyond that, it's really a combination of primarily mixed changes.
-So I mentioned that earlier in the earlier responses, where different types of products can carry different ASPs.
-And some products with lower ASPs actually have higher gross profit margin.
+So I mentioned that earlier in the earlier responses where, you know, different types of products can carry different ASPs.
+And, you know, some products with lower ASPs actually have higher gross profit margins.
 So that's not really a great indicator on profitability from that dynamic.
 And then finally, it's the point that Tim was mentioning, where in some few cases, we have chosen to take market share with modest price allowance in some markets where there's a dual source dynamic.
 But that's not the major driver.
 The major driver are the first two factors that I mentioned.

 speaker